sammyshear/sshear-dev/README.md

-# Migrating To Astro
+# Migrating To Hugo

-While I want to keep this repo open as something I made, I have decided to make my life a little easier for future blogging by migrating my actual site to Astro and Decap CMS.
+While I want to keep this repo open as something I made, I have decided to make my life a little easier for future blogging by migrating my actual site to Hugo and Decap CMS.
 While I still think it was a good experience creating this from scratch (well, with the help of some very good libraries, of course), I think it's just not practical to continue using this setup for a blog.

 sshear.dev
 ==========